eslint/eslint/README.md

 ## <a name="releases"></a>Releases

 We have scheduled releases every two weeks on Friday or Saturday.
 You can follow a [release issue](https://github.com/eslint/eslint/issues?q=is%3Aopen+is%3Aissue+label%3Arelease) for updates about the scheduling of any particular release.

+## <a name="security-policy"></a>Security Policy

+ESLint takes security seriously.
+We work hard to ensure that ESLint is safe for everyone and that security issues are addressed quickly and responsibly.
+Read the full [security policy](https://github.com/eslint/.github/blob/master/SECURITY.md).

 ## <a name="semantic-versioning-policy"></a>Semantic Versioning Policy